-GE4712 ester - Year 1 Deutsche Sprache, This module continues all aspects of the work begun in 4711 within a similar course CEFR level A2/B1.
-Kultur und Literatur 2 structure.
-The language element, consisting of a grammar lecture and a communication • skills tutorial, continues the analysis and practice of grammatical structures and Limited places available vocabulary work on A2/B1 level begun during the autumn semester.
-In the culture depending on the number of lecture, film and other media are used to highlight aspects of contemporary German students registered. culture.
+Spring Seme ster - Year 1 GE4712 Deutsche Sprache, Kultur und Literatur 2 This module continues all aspects of the work begun in 4711 within a similar course structure.
+The language element, consisting of a grammar lecture and a communication skills tutorial, continues the analysis and practice of grammatical structures and vocabulary work on A2/B1 level begun during the autumn semester.
+In the culture lecture, film and other media are used to highlight aspects of contemporary German culture.
 Particular emphasis is given to the political and cultural division of Germany after 1945 and the situation after unification in 1990.
-The literature/film workshop also Students should contact the allows participants to practise their reading techniques, principles of textual and/or film Department of German analysis and writing skills.
-Please note: The thematic focus on Germany or Studies directly in advance to Austria/Switzerland/ Liechtenstein in 'culture' may alternate between S1 and S2.
-The enquire about their suitability module consists of 4 contact hours in total. for this module.
-Textbook for the language element of the module: Studio 21 [A2.2] OR GE4702 Ab Initio 2 In the culture lecture, held in English, film and other media are used to highlight aspects Prerequisite: GE4701 / Ab of contemporary German culture.
-Particular emphasis is given to the political and Initio 1 [or similar cultural division of Germany after 1945 and the situation after its unification in 1990. introduction to the German Students gain an insight into political and social structures, such as the education system language]. or the situation of migrant communities, and learn how these are reflected in aspects Limited places available. of everyday life, youth cultures and other subcultures (see GE4712).
-The grammar Students are required to lecture and language tutorials continue the intensive practice of grammatical structures, contact the Department of vocabulary work, written and oral language skills begun during semester 1.
-Students German Studies directly in should obtain a minimum grade of B2 at the end of this semester, if they wish to advance to discuss their continue with German in second year.
-The module consists of 5 contact hours in total. suitability for this module and Textbook for the language element of the module: Studio 21 [A1.2] the content of the course for the semester.
+The literature/film workshop also allows participants to practise their reading techniques, principles of textual and/or film analysis and writing skills.
+Please note: The thematic focus on Germany or Austria/Switzerland/ Liechtenstein in 'culture' may alternate between S1 and S2.
+The module consists of 4 contact hours in total.
+CEFR level A2/B1.
+Limited places available depending on the number of students registered.
+Students should contact the Department of German Studies directly in advance to enquire about their suitability for this module.
+OR Textbook for the language element of the module: Studio 21 [A2.2] GE4702 Ab Initio 2 In the culture lecture, held in English, film and other media are used to highlight aspects of contemporary German culture.
+Particular emphasis is given to the political and cultural division of Germany after 1945 and the situation after its unification in 1990.
+Students gain an insight into political and social structures, such as the education system or the situation of migrant communities, and learn how these are reflected in aspects of everyday life, youth cultures and other subcultures (see GE4712).
+The grammar lecture and language tutorials continue the intensive practice of grammatical structures, vocabulary work, written and oral language skills begun during semester 1.
+Students should obtain a minimum grade of B2 at the end of this semester, if they wish to continue with German in second year.
+The module consists of 5 contact hours in total.
+Textbook for the language element of the module: Studio 21 [A1.2] Prerequisite: GE4701 / Ab Initio 1 [or similar introduction to the German language].
+Limited places available.
+Students are required to contact the Department of German Studies directly in advance to discuss their suitability for this module and the content of the course for the semester.
 Not suitable for students with a substantially higher level of German.